Omninox/mean-toolkit/README.md

 # MnToolkit

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.
+It is divided into four modules: **codegen**, **components**, **node**, and **services**.
+The README file in each of these projects contains more information about their purpose.
+A test application for testing each of these modules is available under `projects/mn-app`.

 ## Development server